Japan will take steps to guard against Olympics cyberattacks

 “While we have constantly monitored various types of cyberattack on the digital platforms owned by Tokyo 2020, no significant impact has been observed in our operations,” spokesman Masa Takaya said.

-Olympic sponsor Panasonic Corp said in a statement they were strengthening their global monitoring efforts, adding, “We did not detect any evidence of an attack.”
+Olympic sponsor Panasonic Corp said in a statement it was strengthening its global monitoring efforts, adding: “We did not detect any evidence of an attack.”

 A representative for fellow sponsor Toyota Motor Corp declined to comment.